A game of quantum advantage: linking verification and simulation: Random quantum circuits

 A direct consequence of our result is that if the hardness conjecture of random quantum circuits is true, then Bob must fail to provide a certification function that is efficiently computable at some stage of the certification game.
 A natural question would then be to ask at which stage Bob will fail to provide such a function.
 In the following section, we will prove that if the XHOG conjecture~\cite{aaronson2019classical} is correct, Bob must fail at the first round of the game, i.e., even distinguishing the output distributions from the uniform distribution cannot be done in polynomial time.

 We note that these results have important differences from the results in~\cite[Appendix 11]{boson_far_uniform}.
 There the authors show the existence of a high min-entropy distribution that can be sampled from classically and is indistinguishable from the random quantum circuit by classical circuits of polynomial size.
 This is because in our case we have the guarantee of a good approximation in total variation distance, i.e. the distributions are indistinguishable under any function after a couple of iterations.
-Moreover, we have an efficient way of finding the distribution and sampling from it if the distinguishing functions can be computed efficiently, while, to the best of our knowledge, the aforementioned result should be taken as an existence result.
+Another difference is that, given the distinguishing functions, our framework allows for finding the probability distribution that approximates the random circuit.
+Moreover, if the distinguishing functions are given and can be computed efficiently, then the outcome distribution can also be sampled from efficiently.
+However, to the best of our knowledge, the aforementioned result does not give an algorithm to find such an approximate distribution.
 Finally, our framework allows us to work with the Shannon entropy instead of the min-entropy.
 The min-entropy is notoriously more difficult to bound and always smaller than the Shannon entropy.